Stephanie Niznik

 Stephanie Lynne Niznik (May 20, 1967 – June 23, 2019) was an American film, television, and theatre actress, most famous for her role as Nina Feeney on Everwood.

 Early life and career

-Niznik intended to become a geneticist before graduating magna cum laude from Duke University majoring in theater and Russian.
-She then attended the California Institute of the Arts.
+Niznik grew up in Brewer, Maine, and was co-valedictorian of the Class of 1986 at John Bapst Memorial High School where she was an exchange student to Paris, participated in genetic research at the Jackson Laboratory, and was a National Merit Scholar.
+She intended to become a geneticist and gained early acceptance to Harvard University before entering and graduating magna cum laude from Duke University where she was an Angier B. Duke Scholar.
+At Duke Niznik changed her goals, majoring in theater and Russian.
+She then graduated from the California Institute of the Arts.
 Besides Everwood, Niznik's television roles include guest roles on Dr. Quinn, Medicine Woman, Profiler, Sliders, JAG, Frasier, Epoch, Star Trek: Enterprise, Traveler, and Diagnosis: Murder, in addition to being a series regular on the mid-1990s action drama Vanishing Son and the 2007 drama Life Is Wild.
-She also appeared in the films Star Trek: Insurrection and Exit to Eden.
-After retiring from acting in 2009, Niznik focused on volunteerism.
+She also appeared in the films Star Trek: Insurrection (1998) and Exit to Eden (1994).
+After retiring from acting in 2009, Niznik focused on volunteerism, including involvement with organizations that helped children, the hungry, and animals.

 Death

-She died in Encino, California on June 23, 2019, at the age of 52, from chronic liver disease associated with alcoholism.
+She died in Encino, Los Angeles on June 23, 2019, at the age of 52, from chronic liver disease and alcohol use.